ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 ##### REFERENCED_INDEX_ID

 This indicates a UNIQUE or PRIMARY KEY constraint that must exist in a table referenced by a FOREIGN KEY constraint.
-The identifier of this constraint will be the same as a CONSTRAINT_ID value in the SYS_CONSTRAINTS_ meta table
+The identifier of this constraint will be the same as a CONSTRAINT_ID value in the SYS_CONSTRAINTS_ meta table.

 ##### CHECK_CONDITION